dougbeasley/dougbeasley.github.io/docs/resume.md

 - Utilizes the OAuth1 standard for pure social (Twitter) authentication
 - MongoDB persistence with Spring Data
 - Hazelcast for caching and inter-node communication
-- JSP, Tiles, and Spring MVC for presentation
-- jQuery and CSS3 used for UI/UX
 - Sole author of the Muncher platform
 - Muncher is responsible for handling and processing a syndicated Twitter firehose in conjunction with the Twitter public API.
 Currently storing 25K tweets a day
 - Hazelcast for internode and interprocess communication allowing for long polling, data de-duplication, and Nestivity platform synchronization.
-- Thymeleaf with Spring MVC used for presentation.
-- Bootstrap and jQuery used for UI/UX
 - Implemented an automated build and test workflow with Maven, Jetty and Jenkins.

 #### Senior Software Engineer at Passenger